 You can find Jack’s Bay and Isaac’s Bay Beach on the east end of Saint Croix.
 It requires a little hiking (10-15 minutes) to get to the area, which means it’s less crowded than most beaches in the US Virgin Islands.

-You can expect a soft white sand beach with waters filled with tropical fish and green sea turtles.
-It's the perfect place for snorkeling, and you can catch a glimpse of quite a lot of marine life and coral.
+You can expect a beach with soft sand and waters filled with tropical fish and turtles.
+It’s the perfect place for snorkeling, and you can catch a glimpse of quite a lot of marine life and coral.
 If you came to experience a tropical vacation, this is the right place.

 The water and current can be a bit strong on certain days, but it’s still an overall decent place to swim and snorkel.
 Since it’s more distant from tourist areas, you won’t find any amenities at this secluded beach, so remember to bring enough water for the hike.
 While the walk going towards the place might not be too difficult, the hike is a bit harder when you’re coming back uphill and tired from swimming.